 Getting Started: Planning Your Podcast

-Before you hit the record button, it’s essential to define a clear vision for your show.
+Before you hit the record button or generate a name for your podcast, it’s essential to define a clear vision for your show.
 Here are some key ideas:

 - Define Your Vision: Think about how you want your podcast to sound, what topics you’re passionate about, and what message you wish to convey.
 If you love your subject, it’ll show in your delivery.